marcocadete/paulas-recipes/content/recipes/spaghetti-meatballs.md

     "1/2 Green pepper",
     "Parsley",
     "Cooking oil",
-    "2 teaspoons of paprika ",
+    "2 teaspoons of Paprika ",
-    "2 teaspoons of apple vinegar",
+    "2 teaspoons of Apple vinegar",
     "Salt to your taste",
     "Teaspoon of sugar",
     "6 teaspoons of tomato paste",
     "100ml of water"
 ]
 directions: [
-    "Chop garlic, onion, tomato and green pepper very fine and add it to a pot", "Add a bit of cooking oil and fry the garlic and onion", "Add the tomato and green pepper and fry for a bit", "Add pepper and salt to taste",
+    "Chop garlic, onion, tomato and green pepper very fine and add it to a pot.", "In a large pot of boiling salted water, cook spaghetti according to package instructions.
+Drain.", "In a large bowl, combine beef with half a cup of flower, bread crumbs, parsley, egg, salt, pepper and paprika to taste.
+Mix until just combined then form into small balls.", "In a large pot over medium heat, heat oil.
+Add the tomato and green pepper and fry a bit.", "Add pepper and salt to taste.",
-    "Add 2 teaspoons of paprika and 2 teaspoons of vinegar and a bit of water", "Add 1 teaspoon of sugar and 6 teaspoons of tomato paste", "Prepare the mince:",
+    "Add 2 teaspoons of paprika and 2 teaspoons of vinegar and a bit of water.", "Add 1 teaspoon of sugar and 6 teaspoons of tomato paste.", "Cook until soft, and bring to simmer, then add meatballs to the pot.", "Cook for +/- 20 minutes or until sauce has thickened.", "Serve the spaghetti with meatballs on top and sauce.
+Top with Parmesan before serving.", ]
-    "Add 1 egg to a bowl",
-    "Add 1/2 cup of flour and breadcrumbs",
-    "Add salt, pepper and paprika to taste",
-    "Mix in the bowl and make mince into small balls", "Once meat balls are ready, then add to pot with sauce", "Cook for +/- 20 minutes",
-    "In another pot, boil water and add the spaghetti", "Cook and drain the spaghetti",
-    "Serve with the meatballs on top of the spaghetti", ]
 ---